 Cuitat Vella – Best neighbourhood for history lovers traveling to Barcelona

 When I go home and want to spend time in Barcelona without having to drive back at night, I book a hotel.
-I have stayed at many luxury hotels through my 12 years as an expat including Hotel Neri, Mercer Hotel, Monument Hotel and Casa Fuster among others.
+I have stayed at many luxury hotels through my 12 years as an expat including Hotel Neri, Mercer Hotel, Monument Hotel, Hotel Majestic and Casa Fuster among others.

 To me, Ciutat Vella is magic and embodies what I think of when I think of Barcelona.
 I just love waking up early before the masses fill the area and wander the empty streets that have been there for hundreds of years.

 The four are very distinct and can easily be delineated by La Rambla, La Via Laietana and the sea.
 El Gotic, where my mother lives, is my favorite, but Santa Caterina, Sant Pere i La Ribera has recently become a very hip and fashionable district thanks to up-and-coming El Born which many long-term visitors consider one of the best places to live in Barcelona.